Battle of Nashville: Military situation

 Hood followed up his defeat in the Atlanta campaign by moving northwest to disrupt the supply lines of Maj.
 Gen. William T. Sherman from Chattanooga, hoping to challenge Sherman into a battle that could be fought to Hood's advantage.
 After a brief period in which he pursued Hood, Sherman decided instead to cut his main army off from these lines and "live off the land" in his famed March to the Sea from Atlanta to Savannah.
 By doing so, he would avoid having to defend hundreds of miles of supply lines against constant raids, through which he predicted he would lose "a thousand men monthly and gain no result" against Hood's army.
 Sherman disengaged and turned east, leaving the matter of Hood's army and the defense of Tennessee to Thomas (Note: Sherman had wanted to take Thomas with him but sent him to Nashville at the insistence of the War Department.
 Thomas arrived in Nashville on October 3, 1864, and took charge of all the U.S. forces troops in Tennessee.).
 Hood devised a plan to march into Tennessee and defeat Thomas's force while it was geographically divided.
 He pursued Maj.
 Gen. John M. Schofield's army from Pulaski to Columbia and then attempted to intercept and destroy it at Spring Hill.
 Schofield had been tasked by Thomas with delaying Hood as much as possible, without losing his army, while Thomas pulled in his forces to concentrate at Nashville.
 Because of a series of Confederate command miscommunications and solid U.S. Army leadership in the Battle of Spring Hill (November 29, 1864), Schofield was able to withdraw from Columbia and slip past Hood's army at Spring Hill relatively unscathed.

 Furious at his failure at Spring Hill, Hood pursued Schofield to the north and encountered the Union at Franklin behind strong fortifications.
 In the Battle of Franklin on November 30, Hood ordered almost 31,000 of his men to assault the Union works before Schofield could withdraw across the Harpeth River and escape to Nashville.
-Schofield and his men were intent on getting across the Harpeth and really did not expect Hood and his army to attack; the fact that they did attack with such ferocity soon made the U.S. troops realize that they had changed from a delaying action to a desperate fight for survival.
+Schofield and his men were intent on getting across the Harpeth and did not expect Hood and his army to attack; the fact that they did attack with such ferocity soon made the U.S. troops realize that they had changed from a delaying action to a desperate fight for survival.
 The Union soldiers repulsed multiple assaults and inflicted over 6,000 casualties on the Confederates, (Note: Schofield estimated 1,750 killed, 3,800 wounded, 702 missing/captured.
 Hood actually considered the battle a victory and reported significantly lower casualties: "Our loss in killed, wounded, and prisoners was 4,500."
 Per Foard: "During the month of November: Killed, 1089; wounded, 3131; total, 4220.
 These casualties include the bloody battle of Franklin, Tenn., fought, November 30, 1864.") which included a large number of key Confederate generals, doing heavy damage to the leadership of the Army of Tennessee.